HazelAbraham/8weeks-sql-challenge/README.md

 ## Solution

-The solution to all questions for this case study can be found in solution.sql file.
+The solution to all questions for this case study can be found in  Danny diner final.sql file.